Nk-rodrigues/car-parking-system/README.md

 # API

-The API to the Parking System app is described below.
+The API calls to the Parking System app is described below.

 ## Get list of all the cars in parking lot